Economics (ECON) Courses

 Upon completion of this course, the student will be able to:

-- apply concepts of sample space and probability.
+- describe and apply probability concepts and distributions.

 - use linear regression and ANOVA analysis for estimation and inference, and interpret the associated statistics.